 These marinated red onions are one of my favourite condiments and can be used in many (some surprising) ways in the kitchen.
-Here is how to make them!
+Here is how to make them and use them!

 Raw onions are not to everyone’s liking, but as soon as you marinate them in some vinegar brine, they magically transform into wonderful and tasty food.
-In particular, the quick pickled red onions are marvellous – with their beautiful shade of pink and circular curves – and should be kept in the fridge at all times, in my humble opinion.
+In particular, these marinated red onions are marvellous – with their beautiful shade of pink and circular curves – and should be kept in the fridge at all times, in my humble opinion.

 Quick-pickling or marinating raw red onions is fast and easy, and you can start enjoying them in as little as 15-20 minutes of marinating or leave them in the fridge for a day or two, and even a week, to get softer and most pink.
 The marinating process will also make the onions a little easier to digest, which might be useful for those of you who have trouble with raw onions and garlic.